-2017; Caruana, 1997], is to train the model on multiple tasks at a time.
+So far, we have been pre-training our model on a single unsupervised learning task before fine-tuning it individually on each downstream task.
+An alternative approach, called "multi-task learning" (Ruder, 2017; Caruana, 1997), is to train the model on multiple tasks at a time.
 This approach typically has the goal of training a single model that can simultaneously perform many tasks at once, i.e. the model and most of its parameters are shared across all tasks.
 We relax this goal somewhat and instead investigate methods for training on multiple tasks at once in order to eventually produce separate parameter settings that perform well on each individual task.
 For example, we might train a single model on many tasks, but when reporting performance we are allowed to select a different checkpoint for each task.
 This loosens the multi-task learning framework and puts it on more even footing compared to the pre-train-then-fine-tune approach we have considered so far.
-We also note that in our unified text-to-text framework, "multi-task learning" simply corresponds to mixing datasets together.
-In contrast, most applications of multi-task learning to NLP add task-specific classification networks or use different loss functions for each task [Liu et al., 2019b].
+We also note that in our unified text-to-text framework, "multi-task learning" simply corresponds to mixing data sets together.
+It follows that we can still train on unlabeled data when using multi-task learning by treating the unsupervised task as one of the tasks being mixed together.
+In contrast, most applications of multi-task learning to NLP add task-specific classification networks or use different loss functions for each task (Liu et al., 2019b).

-As pointed out by Arivazhagan et al. [2019], an extremely important factor in multi-task learning is how much data from each task the model should be trained on.
-Our goal is to not under- or over-train the model - that is, we want the model to see enough data from a given task that it can perform the task well, but not to see so much data that it memorizes the training set.
-How exactly to set the proportion of data coming from each task can depend on various factors including dataset sizes, the "difficulty" of learning the task (i.e. how much data the model must see before being able to perform the task effectively), regularization, etc. An additional issue is the potential for "task interference" or "negative transfer", where achieving good performance on one task can hinder performance on another.
+As pointed out by Arivazhagan et al. (2019), an extremely important factor in multi-task learning is how much data from each task the model should be trained on.
+Our goal is to not under- or over-train the model-that is, we want the model to see enough data from a given task that it can perform the task well, but not to see so much data that it memorizes the training set.
+How exactly to set the proportion of data coming from each task can depend on various factors including data set sizes, the "difficulty" of learning the task (i.e. how much data the model must see before being able to perform the task effectively), regularization, etc. An additional issue is the potential for "task interference" or "negative transfer", where achieving good performance on one task can hinder performance on another.
 Given these concerns, we begin by exploring various strategies for setting the proportion of data coming from each task.
-A similar exploration was performed by Wang et al. [2019a].
+A similar exploration was performed by Wang et al. (2019a).